-The in-vault home for ETK’s lore.
-The browser version of this page is ETK_Lore_Bible.html; this one is for reading inside Obsidian, where every link below is live.
+The in-vault home for ETK’s lore, and the page the Quartz site builds its landing page from.
+Read it inside Obsidian, where every link below is live.
 The detailed canon lives in the Lore/ tree, and the full writing and canon rules live in the project guide.

 The world in four movements